Updated November 2018

 We dialed in each grinder to find its "sweet spot," brewing over 200 cups of coffee until we felt we had achieved an optimal brew with each machine.
 We did this making drip style as well as French press coffee to get a bigger picture of how each model performed.
 We tasted each sample in a giant all-at-once lineup and taste tested further in extensive side-by-side face-offs.
 Each coffee was sampled hot as well as cool and darn good notes were taken all throughout the process.

 We tasted over 200 coffees in all-at-once and side-by-side tastings for both French press and drip style brew.

 This chart compares each product's performance in our testing to its price.
 The OXO Conical Burr provides the most-performance-per dollar with its stellar taste quality and somewhat average price point.
-If you're looking for a budget option the KitchenAid Blade offers the best performance in teh sub-$50 range.
-For those that want every bell and whistle and are willing to pay for it, the $200 OXO On Barista Brain can't be beaten.
+If you're looking for a budget option the KitchenAid Blade offers the best performance in the budget price range.
+For those that want every bell and whistle and are willing to pay for it, the OXO On Barista Brain can't be beaten.

 Quality of Taste

 French press brew (left) produces a murkier cup with more body, less clarity of flavor, and is great for hefty, medium to dark coffees.
 Pour over coffee (right) is less bodied, more layered and sweet, and is highlights the virtues of clean, light to medium coffees.